CNQ - Canadian Natural Resources Limited

 - What is CNQ?

 - CNQ is the ticker symbol for Canadian Natural Resources Limited, a listed security.
-Canadian Natural Resources Limited acquires, explores for, develops, produces, markets, and sells crude oil, natural gas, and natural gas liquids (NGLs).
-The company offers synthetic crude oil (SCO), light and medium crude oil, bitumen (thermal oil), primary heavy crude oil, and Pelican Lake heavy crude oil.
+Canadian Natural Resources Limited (CNQ) is an integrated energy enterprise engaged across the full spectrum of upstream and downstream activities related to crude oil, natural gas, and natural gas liquids (NGLs), encompassing acquisition, exploration, development, production, marketing, and sales.
+Its diverse portfolio of hydrocarbon products encompasses synthetic crude oil (SCO), light and medium crude, bitumen (also known as thermal oil), along with both primary heavy crude oil and specialized Pelican Lake heavy crude.
 Listed on NYSE.
 CNQ is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 - What does the CNQ options snapshot look like today?